Vietnam Rural Villages Trek

 • You try to embrace the little things.

-• You don’t mind bush camping and washing in a river.
+• You don’t mind basic washing facilities in your homestays.

 • You love adventure and the surprises that come with it.